GrytsenkoDaria/Developstoday_project/README.md

 For project to work correctly we need to determine all variables in our settings file (regardless `local_settings.py` or `production.py`).

-Inside the project there is a `.env.example` file, which you shoul copy and remane to `.env`.
+Inside the project there is a `.env.example` file, which you should copy and remane to `.env`.
 In your newly created `.env` file you just need to fiil the fields with <> by your data.
 ```
 DJANGO_SECRET_KEY=<your_secret_key>